Massachusetts Paycheck Calculator 2026 — 9% Top State Rate (Federal + FICA + State)

 The most common questions we get about this calculator — each answer is kept under 60 words so you can scan.

-• What's the effective tax rate in Massachusetts at $100,000 single filer in 2026?
+What's the effective tax rate in Massachusetts on a $100K single salary in 2026?

 Massachusetts does NOT tax Social Security benefits (one of 41 states with this policy).
 Traditional pensions, 401(k) withdrawals, IRA distributions, and Roth distributions ARE subject to the 5% flat rate (or 9% if total taxable income exceeds $1M).
 There is no retirement-income credit, but MA does exclude government pension income for federal employees and state retirees.